-Conventional methods such as computing the difference in the number of connections or the Frechet-Hoeffding bounds are not generally effective at identifying social disruption.\footnote{Technically the literature runs dyadic regressions.
-That is, they regress an indicator for whether or not a pair of agents is connected on an indicator for whether the agents are subjected to the new policy and additional covariates.
-Without covariates, this is equivalent to comparing averages.
+Conventional methods such as computing the difference in the number of connections or the Fr\'echet-Hoeffding bounds are not generally effective at identifying social disruption.\footnote{Typically the literature runs dyadic regressions.
+They regress the magnitude of the connection between a pair of agents on an indicator for whether the agents are subjected to the new policy and additional covariates.
+The coefficient on the policy indicator is then used to measure social disruption.
+Without covariates, this is equivalent to computing the difference in the number of connections.
 Including covariates does not generally make these regressions informative about social disruption.
-See, for example, our first empirical illustration in Section 6.} The difference in the number of connections, $\frac{1}{2}\sum_{i,j = 1}^{N}Y_{ij,0}(0) - \frac{1}{2}\sum_{i,j = 1}^{N}Y_{ij,1}(1)$, is also the number of connections destroyed by the new policy minus the number of connections created.
+See our empirical illustration in Section 6.} The difference in the number of connections, $\frac{1}{2}\sum_{i,j = 1}^{N}Y_{ij,0}(0) - \frac{1}{2}\sum_{i,j = 1}^{N}Y_{ij,1}(1)$, is also the number of connections destroyed by the new policy minus the number of connections created.
 It is only a good approximation of the number of destroyed connections if the number of created connections is close to zero, which is rare in practice. \looseness=-1

-The Frechet-Hoeffding lower bound on (\ref{param}) is $\max(\frac{1}{2}\sum_{i,j=1}^{N}Y_{ij,0}(0)- \frac{1}{2}\sum_{i,j=1}^{N}Y_{ij,1}(1),0)$.
+The Fr\'echet-Hoeffding lower bound on (\ref{param}) is $\max(\frac{1}{2}\sum_{i,j=1}^{N}Y_{ij,0}(0)- \frac{1}{2}\sum_{i,j=1}^{N}Y_{ij,1}(1),0)$.
 The upper bound is $\min(\frac{1}{2}\sum_{i,j=1}^{N}(1-Y_{ij,1}(1)),\frac{1}{2}\sum_{i,j=1}^{N}Y_{ij,0}(0))$.
-These bounds are valid in that (\ref{param}) is necessarily between them, but they are not generally informative.
+These bounds are valid in that the number of destroyed connections is necessarily between them, but they are not generally informative.
 The lower bound is essentially the difference in the number of connections and is zero if the policy creates at least as many connections as it destroys.
 The upper bound is large if there are many pairs of agents that are connected in the control group and many pairs of agents that are not connected in the treatment group.
 Both are common in practice. \looseness=-1

-The problem with these methods is that they do not use all of the information provided by condition (\ref{simAss}).
-They only use the relatively weak implication that $Y_{1}(0)$ and $Y_{0}(0)$ have the same number of connections.
+The problem with these methods is that they do not use all of the information available in condition (\ref{simAss}).
+They only use the relatively weak implication that $Y_{0}(1)$ and $Y_{1}(1)$ have the same number of connections.
 Our bounds often perform better because there can be important identifying information in the former restriction that is not in the latter. \looseness=-1